 If this Proposal 3 is approved by our shareholders, the maximum aggregate number of shares that may be issued under the LTIP will be 2,715,000.
-In addition, any shares subject to outstanding grants and awards under the LTIP as of the Amendment Effective Date that are forfeited or canceled or that expire, in each case, without having been exercised or vested, on or after the Amendment Effective Date may be issued with respect to awards under the LTIP
+In addition, any shares that remained available for awards under the LTIP as of the Amendment Effective Date and any shares subject to outstanding grants and awards under the LTIP as of the Amendment Effective Date that are forfeited or canceled or that expire, in each case, without having been exercised or vested, on or after the Amendment Effective Date may be issued with respect to awards under the LTIP.